When and How to Contact Us

 The first step you need to take is to educate yourself about your rights under the law.
-That is what you are doing by visiting our website.
-We hope you use the information in our Advice Section,on our Practice Areas page or on one of our blawgs to educate yourself.
+That is what you are doing by visiting this website.
+Use the information in our Advice Section,on our Practice Areas page or on one of our blogs to educate yourself.
 Knowledge is power.